CCR IEP Step Check Documents: Steps 1-5 Packet

 OSERS Guidance Preschool Least Restrictive Environments (LRE) Dear Colleague Letter, January 9, 2017

-Click here for more information about DPI Sample CCR IEP Forms.
+More information about DPI Sample CCR IEP Forms

 CCR IEP training and technical assistance supports compliance with procedural requirements and improved outcomes for students with disabilities.
 A CCR IEP Checklist has been developed for use as a resource when reviewing IEPs during CCR IEP training and technical assistance.
 The CCR IEP Checklist is aligned with the I-4 Linking Form and includes additional prompts for consideration.
 Districts are encouraged to use the checklist when training staff, parents and students to develop IEPs that promote improved outcomes for students.
 Districts will also benefit from reviewing IEPs using the CCR IEP Checklist in preparation for participation in their Reading Drives Achievement: Procedural Compliance Self-Assessment (RDA: PCSA).